The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 • Support: As the latest audio and video codec, MP4 files have all the necessary support and compatibility for various devices and platforms.
 Loads of online and offline players support MP4 files as compared to MKV files, which is a major advantage for this file format.

 • Compression: MP4 files are known for improved compression of files compared to their predecessors.
 This type of compression produces smaller files without compromising the quality of the content.
+So, you can use it to store large video files and also for video streaming.

 • Compatible: MP4 files are also compatible with preceding format types.
 That means devices that don’t support MP4 but do support their predecessors will experience no trouble in playing the video encoded in the stated output format.